Barcode Embeddings for Metric Graphs: Proposition : Generic Injectivity of for

-\begin{prop} If $v,w$ are distinct vertices in $G$, and $\Psi_{G}(v) = \Psi_{G}(w)$, then there is a nontrivial linear equality among edge lengths of $G$. \end{prop} \begin{proof} Suppose first that one of $v$ or $w$ has valence one, so that the other does as well by Lemma \ref{lem:detectvalence}.
+We now consider the implications of $\Psi_{G}(v) = \Psi_{G}(w)$ for vertices $w \neq v$. \begin{prop} If $v,w$ are distinct vertices in $G$, and $\Psi_{G}(v) = \Psi_{G}(w)$, then there is a nontrivial linear equality among edge lengths of $G$. \end{prop} \begin{proof} Suppose first that one of $v$ or $w$ has valence one, so that the other does as well by Lemma \ref{lem:detectvalence}.
 Then $v$ and $w$ are both leaf vertices, sitting on edges $[v,v']$ and $[w,w']$.
 By Lemma \ref{lem:upforkvertex}, the smallest nonzero death time in the persistence diagram of $v$ or $w$ is the distance to the closest vertex in $G$ of valence at least three.
 Since $G$ is connected and does not consist of a single edge, both $v'$ and $w'$ have valence at least three.
 Thus the smallest nonzero death times in $\Psi_{G}(v)$ and $\Psi_{G}(w)$ are the lengths of $[v,v']$ and $[w,w']$ respectively. $\Psi_{G}(v) = \Psi_{G}(w)$ then implies that these two edges have the same length, a non-trivial linear equality.\\

 Suppose next that $v$ and $w$ are distinct vertices of valence three or more.
 Note that in a connected graph containing at least two distinct vertices of valence at least three, and in which there are no vertices of valence two, every vertex is adjacent to a vertex of valence at least three.
 Moreover, observe that every path from $v$ or $w$ to a vertex of valence at least three can only hit vertices of valence at least three along the way, as there are no vertices of valence two and a vertex of valence one is a dead-end.
 Let $v'$ and $w'$ be the closest vertices to $v$ and $w$ respectively with valence at least three.
 By the prior observation, $v'$ and $w'$ must be adjacent to $v$ and $w$ respectively.
 This tells us that the smallest nonzero death time in $\Psi_{G}(v)$ or $\Psi_{G}(w)$ is the length of the edge $[v,v']$ or $[w,w']$.
 The equality $\Psi_{G}(v) = \Psi_{G}(w)$ then implies that these edges have the same length, a nontrivial linear equality unless $v' = w$ and $w' = v$.\\